 - Modern tigers do not have the long fangs that saber toothed cats did.

-- Saber toothed cats also had stout and more muscular limbs, while the modern tiger does not.
+- Saber toothed cats also had a stout and more muscular limbs, while the modern tiger does not.

 46. Difference Between Saber Tooth Cat And Tiger